slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"One of the tests of leadership is the ability to recognize a problem before it becomes an emergency."
 -- Arnold Glasow*

-> *"If you don't understand that you work for your mislabeled «subordinates», then you know nothing of leadership.
+> *"If you don’t understand that you work for your mislabeled «subordinates», then you know nothing of leadership.
 You know only tyranny."
 -- Dee Hock*

 > *"People ask the difference between a leader and a boss.
 The leader works in the open, and the boss in covert."